-Robert Devereux decided to withdraw his men to Warwick.
+The Earl of Essex decided to withdraw his men to Warwick.
 This left the Royalists free to march on London.
-However, Charles I decided to make his way to Oxford, which became his headquarters for the duration of the war.
+Prince Rupert was all for a swift advance on the capital, but the King, shocked by the slaughter he had witnessed, moved only slowly south-east before deciding to make his way to Oxford, which became his headquarters for the duration of the war.
+(5)

 Arms were the great deficiency, and the men stood up in the same garments in which they left their native fields; and with scythes, pitchforks, and even sickles in their hands, they cheerfully took the field, and literally like reapers descended to the harvest of death.

 Our men are very raw, our victuals scarce and provisions for horses worse.
 I daresay there was never so raw, so unskilful and so unwilling an army brought to fight.

 The field was covered with the dead, yet no one could tell to what party they belonged...
 Some on both sides did extremely well, and others did ill and deserved to be hanged.

 At Edgehill... the foot soldiers stood their ground with great courage; and though many of the King's soldiers were unarmed and had only cudgels, they kept their ranks, and took up the arms which their slaughtered neighbours left to them.